Omar Alshogre: Release

-Alshogre's mother,had fled to Turkey, collected $15,000 to pay a bribe for his release.
+Alshogre's mother, who had fled to Turkey, collected $15,000 to pay a bribe for his release.
 He was freed in June 2015 following a mock execution.
 At that time, he weighed only 34 kilograms as a result of starvation and tuberculosis.
 He travelled to Europe as a refugee seeking to obtain access to medical treatment and escape from the regime.

 Life in Sweden

 Alshogre was a refugee in Sweden.
-In Sweden he was a fosterchild together with his younger brother Ali Alshogre at Eva Hamilton, former CEO for the Swedish public service television company Sveriges Television.
+In Sweden he was a fosterchild together with his younger brother Ali Alshogre of Eva Hamilton, former CEO for the Swedish public service television company Sveriges Television.
 They were 20 and 10 years old respectively when they moved in to Eva Hamilton's house in Nacka, an affluent suburb south of Stockholm.

 He has learned English, Norwegian, and Swedish and graduated from high school.
-He shares his personal story to raise awareness of the abuses of the Syrian government.
+He shares his personal story to raise awareness of the abuses of the Assad regime.

 Together with other victims, witnesses, activists and lawyers he has contributed to a legal battle for justice in European courts.
-He has given testimony to German lawyers and prosecutors as well as to European war crimes investigators to build cases against the Syrian regime.
+He has given testimony to German lawyers and prosecutors as well as to European war crimes investigators to build cases against the regime.
 The first European case against Syrian crimes against humanity started in April 2020.

 He has received death threats for his open discussion of the abuses he faced.
 In January 2018, one of his former torturers from Branch 215 called him and told him he was in Stockholm.
 The Nation has noted Alshogre "[a]s one of the few to survive the slaughterhouse of Sednaya, and someone who has personally tagged over 8,000 bodies, who appears in various media and can rattle off the names and locations of multiple military prisons, including the brigadier general in charge of each facility and the names of deceased inmates and their home towns, Omar is a formidable and feared witness".

 Alshogre was awarded a Compass Rose Scholarship by the King of Sweden in April 2020, for his compassion, courage and strong values.

 In June 2020, Alshogre appealed to his former torturer in Syria through a video posted on his YouTube channel and highlighted by Al Jazeera, expressing a hope that he would remain in good health but recognizing that the coronavirus leveled the difference between weak and strong, jailer and detainee.